K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Days 68-71: March 11-14, 2018**

+Routes still seem to be okay, but something is off with authentication.
+I can't tell that I'm a signed in user.

 **Day 67: March 10, 2018**

 Finally got routes working with an addition to the Express server file.